 - died because of an accident at work or a disease caused by work.

-How much bereavement benefit you could get depends on whether you have children.
+How much Bereavement Support Payment you get depends on whether you have children.

 If you were not pregnant when your partner died or have no dependent children, you get an initial payment of £2,500.
 This will be followed by monthly payments of £100 for up to 18 months.

-If you live in Northern Ireland, you can download a claim form from nidirect.gov.uk or call the Bereavement Service on 0800 085 2463.
+If you live in Northern Ireland, you can download a claim form at nidirect.gov.uk or call the Bereavement Service on 0800 085 2463.